Practice Profile

 Inquiries and appeals

-He recently appeared – successfully – in a major six-day inquiry in Buckinghamshire relating to the refusal of permission for 93 dwellings.
-The case raised complex habitats regulations points, as well as planning and landscape issues (see here)
+• Successfully defending, in a six day Inquiry, the refusal of outline permission for 93 dwellings.
+The case raised complex habitats regulations points, as well as planning and landscape issues (see here).

-- A commercial developer obtaining a certificate of lawfulness and costs against the local planning authority, see here;
+• Representing a commercial developer obtaining a certificate of lawfulness and costs in full against the local planning authority, see here.

 Post-permission